 Global defence, security and aviation leader, Saab, has a long, strong allegiance to the Australian Defence Force.
 Its Bofors guns protected Royal Australian Navy ships in the 1940s.

-Saab Australia is a subsidiary of the Swedish-based Saab Group which employs some 14,000 people worldwide and generates annual revenues exceeding AUD$4 billion.
+Saab Australia is a subsidiary of the Swedish-based Saab Group which employs some 15,000 people worldwide, generating annual revenues exceeding AUD$4.4 billion.
 Saab has a ‘thinking edge’ philosophy and culture permeating its world-class facilities, operations and employees on every continent.
 Always looking ahead, developing and leading technology to meet the world’s and customers’ changing needs.

 Saab also operates a regional marketing organisation located in Canberra (Saab Asia Pacific).
 Saab Asia Pacific provides a marketing base for Saab operations within Australia; including defence C4I systems, radars, weapons, training, deployable hospitals, security and air traffic management applications.
 It also provides a link to the extensive global portfolio of Saab’s products and services for military, civil security and aviation applications.